Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 So, the evening star doji pattern is basically a bearish version of the morning star doji candlestick pattern.

-How to trade the evening Star Dogi candlestick?
+How to trade the evening Star Doji candlestick?

-The trading of the evening star Dogi candlestick pattern can be done by following these steps.
+The trading of the evening star Doji candlestick pattern can be done by following these steps:

-Identify the pattern.
-The dogi star evening pattern can be identified as per the steps mentioned above.
+Identify the pattern: The doji star evening pattern can be identified as per the steps mentioned above.

-Technical indicators like the supertrend or the RSI should be used.
+Note: Technical indicators like the Supertrend or the RSI should be used.

 The increase in the third candle showcases that there is strong selling pressure in the market.
 Check if the third candle has broken a significant support level.
 This reinforces the bearish trend.